trelau/pyOCCT/README.md

     conda clean -a

 ## Building from sources
-If you're looking to build from sources, you might notice that the `src/` folder only contains binding source code for the SMESH modules.
 To build from sources, you must generate the binding source code locally.
 This can be done using the [pyOCCT_binder](https://github.com/trelau/pyOCCT_binder) project which is available as a git submodule in this repository within the `binder/` folder.

 Clone this repository and use the `--recurse-submodules` command to initialize and download the external `pyOCCT_binder` project: